Unveiling the Magic of Zurich Christmas Markets – 2025

 Gommer Cholera

 For a unique and hearty Swiss dish, sample Gommer Cholera.
-This vegetable pie consists of potatoes, apples, onions, leeks, and cheese, all encased in a flaky pastry crust.
-It’s a satisfying and flavorsome option for those trying something distinct.
+This vegetable pie is made with potatoes, apples, onions, leeks, and cheese, all encased in a flaky pastry crust.
+It’s a satisfying and flavorful option for those seeking something unique.

 Kaiserschmarrn